10.3 Private Capital, Venture, Buyout, and Private Credit

 Exam traps

 Do not confuse committed capital with invested capital.
-A limited partner may commit 100 million but fund it over time through capital calls.
-Do not confuse internal rate of return with total wealth created.
-IRR can be affected by timing and early exits, while multiple of invested capital shows cash returned relative to cash invested.
+An LP may commit $100 million but fund it gradually through capital calls.
+Do not confuse internal rate of return (IRR) with total wealth created: IRR is timing-sensitive and can be inflated by quick early exits, whereas multiple of invested capital (MOIC) shows cash returned relative to cash invested but ignores time.
+Finally, private credit is still credit: a floating-rate loan lowers duration risk but raises a borrower's interest burden when rates rise, and strong covenants reduce but never guarantee repayment.

 The J-curve in private equity most likely refers to: